OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   To create and support your Evernote Service account.
 *   To communicate with you.
+*   To enable other users to collaborate with you through Work Chat or shared Notes and Notebooks.
 *   To send you marketing emails and special offers, unless you opt-out as explained in the “Will Evernote Send Me Emails?” section below.

-The geographic area where you use your computing devices and the language you select
+Your name, image and other personal information, if you elect to share it To show in your user profile.
+The geographic area where you use your computing devices when you interact with the Service and the language you select

 *   To localize your interaction with the Service and improve our understanding of how users interact with the Service and the Market.
 *   To help you verify use of your account: We make recent IP address history available to you through your account settings.
+*   To assist us in complying with legal restrictions that may limit the permissible use of our Service and products.

 Your device identifier